-Folic acid is important for pregnant women, as it helps the foetus to develop healthily.
-It also reduces the risk of neural tube defects (NTDs) such as spina bifida.
+Folic acid is important for pregnant women both before and during their pregnancy, as it helps the foetus to develop healthily.
+It also reduces the risk of baby neural tube defects (NTDs) such as spina bifida.

 When should I take folic acid?

-The Department of Health recommends that women who are trying to conceive should take a daily supplement of 400mg of folic acid – and continue to take this dose during the first 12 weeks of pregnancy.
+The Department of Health recommends that women who are trying to conceive should take a daily supplement of 400 micrograms of folic acid (or vitamin b9 as it's also known as) – and continue to take this dose during the first 12 weeks of pregnancy.

-During the first 12 weeks of your pregnancy, your baby’s spine is developing so folic acid is very important.
+During the first 12 weeks of your pregnancy, your baby’s spinal cord is developing so folic acid is very important.
 It is safe to continue to take folic acid after 12 weeks.

 If you didn’t start taking folic acid supplements before you became pregnant, you can start to take them as soon as you find out.

-A recent study published in the American Journal of Clinical Nutrition (AJCN) has suggested that cognitive skills in eight-year-olds could be increased if their mums continued to take folic acid after the first 12 weeks.
+A 2019 study published by BioMed Central Medicine (BMC) has suggested that cognitive skills in seven-year-olds could be increased if their mums continued to take folic acid after the first 12 weeks.

 How much folic acid do I need to take?

-Your recommended daily allowance of folic acid is 400 micrograms a day if you're pregnant.
+Your recommended daily allowance of folic acid in pregnancy is 400 micrograms a day.

 The NHS says your doctor may tell you to take a higher dose of folic acid if there's a higher risk of neural tube defects during your pregnancy.